Chaganti-Reddy/dotfiles/Readme.md

 - **Grub Theme**: SekiroShadow Grub theme
 - **Wallpapers**: Wallpapers from Wallhaven using waldl script

 For entire system I am using pywal for color scheme matching with wallpaper.
 And for zathura I am using Zathura-Pywal.
-And for webapps I am using firefoxpwa plugin.
+And for webapps I am using nativefier.

-Now I am using KDE so some of these might not work...

 ## License